~ ~ ~ ~Learning All About History Through Hosiery ~ ~ ~ ~

 The bulk of the sock’ers, podiatrists, puttee collectors, Gold Bond and Gold Toe salespeople, reflexologists, etc. are a pretty jolly crowd, happy to share their expertise, but you will of course get some snobs.
 People whose toes curl at the thought of un-pressed stockings, unisex footwear, or socks that don’t differentiate between the left and right foot, etc.

 Back in vogue, Argyles have their own dedicated tent.
 The Argyles tend to be a bit snooty, and totally incomprehensible, when they affect a Highlands accent.
-They’ve been hiring a bagpiper to play all day, and there’s talk of moving them to the armory in the next town, with the sock monkey workshops.
+They’ve been hiring a bagpiper to play all day, and there’s talk of moving them away from the festival site, to the armory in the next town, with the sock monkey workshops.

 A sock fair is a perfect demonstration that not everybody has the same idea of perfection.
 As Carl Jung once said, paraphrasing some dead sandal-wearing Roman,